This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Start with a wreath form and gather tools

 Having some type of base on which you can build your wreath—a wire or plastic form, or one made from a natural, long-lasting material, such as willow or grapevine—make it easy to begin assembly.
 They all come in different sizes, so you can easily choose the right dimensions for your door.
+My mom has saved wire forms from pre-made natural wreaths she’s purchased in the past.

 Selecting your Christmas wreath material

+Local garden centers, as well as grocery and big box stores are well-stocked with a variety of evergreen branches in November and December.
 As I mentioned, I like to browse my backyard for most of the branches in my wreath.
-I have a LOT of Eastern white cedar (Thuja occidentalis) aka arborvitae, as well as what I think are Eastern red cedars (Juniperus virginiana), so I have lots of options to selectively snip.
+I have a LOT of Eastern white cedar (Thuja occidentalis), as well as some Eastern red cedars (Juniperus virginiana), so there are lots of options to selectively snip.

 Pruning branches for Christmas wreath material